dhoxie/CyberThreatAnalysis/README.md

 (Quick start)
 # To Download the Full Database:

-1. Download FullDB.zip and unzip file.
+1. Download DatabasesBackup.zip and unzip file.

 2. Open Neo4j and create a new graph in the project of your choice.